matt-and-alicia/zillow-clustering-project/README.md

 ## <a name="conclusion"></a>Conclusion:
 [[Back to top](#top)]

-- Polynomial Regression (Quadratic) Model with specified features from outperformed baseline and did better than the other models:
+- Polynomial Regression (Quadratic) Model with specified features outperformed baseline and did better than the other models:
     - RMSE: 0.160752

-- However, the R2 value indicates that this model is not a good fit
+- However, the R<sup>2</sup> value indicates that this model is not a good fit
-    - R<sup>2</sup> value: -3.9362 x 10<sup>-4</sup>
+    - R<sup>2</sup> value: -3.936171 x 10<sup>-04</sup>

-- Despite a good predictor of log error is there
+- Our goal of identifying the drivers for errors in Zestimates by incorporating clustering methodologies helped, but not by much.

 - With more time:
-    - Would like to explore 3-D clustering by adding latitude or acres
+    - would like to find if there are better predictors of log error.
-    - More time to explore less common features like a/c unit type and fireplaces
+    - would like to explore 3-D clustering by adding latitude or acres.
-    - Would like to get more time to fill out the missing data so that there are even more data points to work with
+    - explore less common features like a/c unit type and fireplaces.

-- Our goal of identifying the drivers for errors in Zestimates by incorporating clustering methodologies helped, but not by much.
+    - would like to fill out the missing data so that there are even more data points to work with.